lunarcloud/ballpoint-unity/Assets/Plugins/ballpoint-unity/Readme.md

 Exploration & Interaction
 --------------------------------

-Please see Samples\Exploration\Exploration.scene for example.
+Please see Samples\Exploration\Exploration.unity for example.
 Only a sample is provided for this, as a guide.

 Inventory Manager
 --------------------------------

-Please see Samples\Inventory\Inventory.scene for example.
+Please see Samples\Inventory\Inventory.unity for example.

 Add Inventory\InventoryManager.cs to your Story Manager.
 Create and provide the script with the names of: